Sea Ice

 Snow on sea ice

-Snow typically covers sea ice, insulating it and delaying melting in the summer.
+Snow typically covers sea ice and insulates it.
+The insulation slows ice growth in the winter but also delays melting in the summer.
 The snow also modifies the electromagnetic radiation signal detected by satellites.
 Except during a melt season, the snow is usually dry, wind-blown, and hard-packed.
 Wind from a consistent direction can blow snow into ridges parallel to the wind direction, just like small sand dunes.
 These complex, fragile shapes are called sastrugi.

 If snow cover is thick, especially over relatively thin sea ice, the weight of the snow can push the ice down into the water below.
 The salty ocean water floods the snow and creates a salty, slushy layer.
 This flooded sea ice is more common in the Antarctic than the Arctic because there is typically thinner ice and more snowfall in Antarctica.